Neil3108/Neil3108.github.io/README.md

     <p align="center">
     <img src="image/Changetheme.PNG">
     </p>
-4) Once you are on the change theme page, just select the them you like and click on Select theme
+4) Once you are on the change theme page, just select the one you like and click on Select theme
     <p align="center">
     <img src="image/Selecttheme.PNG">
     </p>